This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Place garlic cloves in a small oven safe dish.
-Drizzle olive oil over the garlic and roast in the oven for 30 minutes, until garlic has softened.
+- Place the peeled garlic cloves in a small oven safe baking dish.
+Drizzle the olive oil over the garlic.

-- Remove the dish from the oven and add the olives, feta, and dried rosemary.
-Bake for an additional 10 minutes.
+- Remove the dish from the oven.
+Add the olives, feta, and dried rosemary.

 - Enjoy with bread, homemade tortilla chips, or pita.